 Encapsulation Epoxy for Photovoltaics and OLEDs

-A light-curable epoxy suitable for solar cell and LED encapsulation which sets at wavelengths of up to 600 nm and is safe for use with most organic materials.
+A light-curable epoxy suitable for solar cell and LED encapsulation.
+Sets at wavelengths of up to 350 nm and is safe for use with most organic materials.

-Ossila's E131 PV & LED Encapsulation Epoxy can be used as an adhesive for organic light-emitting diodes and organic photovoltaics without damaging the polymer or cathode.
-In conjunction with a glass coverslip it can provide a robust barrier against ingress of oxygen and water to provide extended lifetimes for measurement and storage.
+Ossila's E132 PV & LED Encapsulation Epoxy can be used as an adhesive for organic light-emitting diodes and organic photovoltaics without damaging the polymer or cathode.
+In conjunction with a glass coverslip, it can provide a robust barrier against ingress of oxygen and water, thus providing extended lifetimes for measurement and storage.

-Curing can be achieved with UV or visible wavelengths as long as 600 nm and at high intensities (100 mW/cm2) takes as little as 5 seconds.
-At lower intensities such as those found in many lab-scale light boxes curing time may be considerably longer at up to 20 minutes.
+Curing can be achieved with UV or visible wavelengths as long as 350 nm, and at high intensities (100 mW/cm2) takes as little as 5 seconds.
+At lower intensities (such as those found in many lab-scale light boxes), curing time may be considerably longer (at up to 20 minutes).

 Our encapsulation epoxy has been shown to encapsulate flexible substrates during an Innovate UK funded investigation.